UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ### Approach-to-Approach Comparison
 When comparing the three approaches, Approach 2, which combines BASNet hybrid loss with copy-paste augmentation, generally achieves better performance than the other two approaches in both per-class IoU and mIoU, with a 0.11% mIoU improvement.
 The only exception is the fence class, where Approach 1 using BASNet hybrid loss alone performs better than Approach 2 with a 0.8% per-class IoU higher than Approach 2.

 The reason fence degrades with copy-paste augmentation is that fence is fundamentally different from other classes.
 Fence has a mesh and grid structure with see-through patterns, and it has high context dependency.
 Copy-paste augmentation uses binary masks that treat fence as a solid blob, destroying its transparent mesh pattern, and places fence in random locations where fences never naturally appear, destroying spatial context.
-In contrast, other classes such as car, pole, sign, and person are self-contained objects whose identity comes from their internal appearance alone, making them more suitable for copy-paste augmentation.
+In contrast, other classes such as car, pole, traffic sign, and traffic light are self-contained objects whose identity comes from their internal appearance alone, making them more suitable for copy-paste augmentation.
 In general, Copy-paste Augmentation technique introduces helpful variability but also adds noise through unrealistic placements, hard binary edges, and context violations — these partially cancel out, leaving only small-to-modest net improvement.

-It is also observed that Approach 3 did not work as well as we expected (with a 0.124% mIoU score, which is 0.52% lower than Approach 1 and 0.63% lower than Approach 2).
+It is also observed that Approach 3 did not work as well as we expected (with a 0.124% mIoU score improvement, which is 0.52% lower than Approach 1 and 0.63% lower than Approach 2).
 We identify two potential reasons.
-First, soft IoU in BASNet provides complementary global-shape supervision that balances SSIM's boundary focus, whereas Lovász-Softmax's per-class averaging does not emphasize region coherence in the same way.
+First, IoU loss in BASNet provides complementary global-shape supervision that balances SSIM's boundary focus, whereas Lovász-Softmax's per-class averaging does not emphasize region coherence in the same way.
 Second, the explicit class weighting (5× for fence/pole/sign) combined with Lovász's per-class  averaging creates redundant compensation for class imbalance, which may cause over-correction and gradient instability rather than balanced learning.

 In general, the combination of BASNet hybrid loss and copy-paste augmentation helps improve model performance the most, achieving a 1.87% mIoU increase compared to the baseline model.